Kim Case, Director of Faculty Success

 Sharon Zumbrunn, Faculty Fellow

 Sharon Zumbrunn is an Associate Professor of Educational Psychology and the co-director of the Motivation in Context Research Lab in the School of Education.
 As a feelings-and-learning-ologist, she spends a whole lot of time thinking about and studying writing motivation and self-regulation.

-Sharon has published several research articles on writing beliefs and strategies and her book, Why Aren’t You Writing?: Research, Real-Talk, Strategies, and Shenanigans, is due out this fall.
+Sharon has published several research articles on writing beliefs and strategies and her book, Why Aren’t You Writing?: Research, Real-Talk, Strategies, and Shenanigans, is available now.
 Importantly, she self-identifies as a struggling writer…depending on the day.

 Contact Sharon: email@example.com